 The checkout process is the last impression you make on a customer, so it needs to be as smooth as possible.
 Modern payment options are all about reducing friction.
 This includes everything from contactless tap-to-pay and mobile wallets to self-checkout kiosks that put the customer in control.
 Offering flexible options like "buy now, pay later" (BNPL) can also make higher-priced items more accessible.
 The physical design of your point-of-sale area is critical here.
 You need custom checkout counters and displays that can accommodate new hardware and create an intuitive, speedy flow for every shopper.

-Create an Immersive Shopping Experience
+How to Create an Immersive Customer Experience

 Today’s customers walk into a store looking for more than just a product; they’re looking for an experience.
 In fact, research shows that an overwhelming 92% of shoppers expect retail stores to be more than just a place to make a purchase.
 They want to be engaged, entertained, and inspired.
 Creating an immersive environment is no longer a nice-to-have—it’s a core part of a successful retail strategy.
 It’s about making your physical space a destination that builds a stronger connection with your brand.